Indo-Pakistani war of 1971: Pakistan

 In his book The 1971 Indo-Pak War: A Soldier's Narrative, Pakistan Army's Major General Hakeem Arshad Qureshi, a veteran of this conflict, noted:

 After the war, the Pakistan Army's generals in the East held each other responsible for the atrocities committed, but most of the burden was laid on Lieutenant-General Tikka Khan, who earned notoriety from his actions as governor of the East; he was called the "Butcher of Bengal" because of the widespread atrocities committed within the areas of his responsibility.
-Unlike his contemporary Yaqub who was a pacifist and knew well of the limits of force, Tikka was a "soldier known for his eager use of force" to settle his differences.
+Tikka was a "soldier known for his eager use of force".

 Lieutenant-General A. A. K. Niazi commented on Tikka's actions: "On the night between 25/26 March 1971, General Tikka struck.
 Peaceful night was turned into a time of wailing, crying and burning.
 General Tikka let loose everything at his disposal as if raiding an enemy, not dealing with his own misguided and misled people.
 The military action was a display of stark cruelty more merciless than the massacres at Bukhara and Baghdad by Chengiz Khan and Halaku Khan ...
 General Tikka ... resorted to the killing of civilians and a scorched earth policy.
 His orders to his troops were: 'I want the land and not the people'".
 Major-General Rao Farman wrote in his table diary: "Green land of East Pakistan will be painted red," which has been interpreted to mean that he planned to massacre Bengalis.
 Farman said the entry was not expressing a thirst for blood, but concern that East Pakistan's future could be the red flag of Communism.